SETUP: Sentence-level English-To-Uniform Meaning Representation Parser: Results

 To complement our experiments with fine-tuned AMR architectures, we also evaluate our UD-based parsing approach.
 Interestingly, the UD approach performs similarly to the fine-tuned AMR-to-text models in terms of scores, often matching and sometimes even exceeding the results of the UMR fine-tuned SPRING and LeakDistill models.
 This highlights its viability as a UD-driven method, particularly given that it is not explicitly designed for UMR.
 However, a weakness of this approach is T5’s tendency to misalign, omit, or insert extra parentheses, resulting in structurally invalid UMR graphs.
 For instance, a common error of this approach is the omission of the final parenthesis in long UMR graphs.
 To address this, we develop a post-processing script to detect and correct parenthesis mismatches.
 It is also important to note that all the fine-tuning approaches outperform the baseline pipeline approach, which shows that both fine-tuning text-to-AMR parsing models and utilizing UD-driven methods show great promise as state-of-the-art UMR parsing approaches.

-To better understand the strengths and weaknesses of these approaches, we examine a set of generated UMR graphs from our fine-tuning and UD approaches, as well as the gold UMR for the same sentence.
+To better understand the strengths and weaknesses of these approaches, we examine two sets of generated UMR graphs from our fine-tuning and UD approaches, as well as the gold UMR for the same sentence.

 \begin{small}

 \end{small}

 Analysis of the generated graphs show that both BiBL and the UD approach accurately capture the root, which is \texttt{and}, as well as the main predicates \texttt{sorry-01} and \texttt{mean-01}.
 BiBL nearly perfectly reproduces the gold graph, accurately representing the modifier \texttt{oops} with \texttt{:mode expressive} along with the relative structure (\texttt{:FR relative-to-builder}).
 In this example, BiBL achieves scores of 88.89, 91.89, and 91.89 for AnCast, SMATCH, and SMATCH++ respectively.
 The sole deviation is BiBL's addition of an emoticon node, which is included in the sentence and does not alter the core semantic interpretation of the graph.
 In contrast, the UD approach misaligns \texttt{oops} as the \texttt{:ARG1} of \texttt{sorry-01} rather than the modifier.
 Moreover, it entirely excludes \texttt{:mode expressive}, showing that this approach is susceptible to excluding the nuances of UMR.
 This is further confirmed by the automatic metrics, where this approach achieves scores of 57.143, 73.333, and 73.33 for AnCast, SMATCH, and SMATCH++, respectively.
 From this analysis, we find that BiBL produces UMRs that are more closely aligned with the gold reference, whereas the UD approach captures only the core meaning and is prone to omitting finer details, a pattern also reflected in the quantitative results of this example and the overall results.